Massive Class Changes in WoW Midnight Expansion

 Mistweaver Monk Changes

 Mistweaver Monks are receiving several changes, aimed at streamlining their gameplay.
 The previous requirement for positional awareness has been removed with the removal of Jane Fire Stomp, allowing for a more fluid playstyle.
 There have been substantial changes to Vivify; it received a significant buff and will retain its healing power across multiple targets.
 Additionally, upon learning Shayon's Gift, this ability replaces Vivify, maintaining compatibility with all Vivify-related talents and bonuses.
 Enveloping Mist will now provide a stronger baseline healing effect, albeit with a reduced healing bonus.
 Players will also find new choice nodes, such as deciding between the Way of the Crane and Way of the Serpent, focusing on preferred playstyles with simplified bonuses.
-Invoke Chi now ensures Enveloping Mists is instant cast with a reduced mana cost, further enhancing the spec’s versatility.
+Invoke Chi now makes Enveloping Mists an instant cast with a reduced mana cost, further enhancing the spec’s versatility.

 Enhancements to Mistweaver include:

-• Rising Sun Kick and Vivify can trigger Spirit Font, which channels Soothing Mist.
+- Rising Sun Kick and Vivify can trigger Spirit Font, which channels Soothing Mist.

-• Thunder Focus Tea activates Spirit Font, providing extra AOE heals and shielding.
+- Thunder Focus Tea activates Spirit Font, providing extra AOE heals and shielding.

 Paladin Overhaul